X3I/poketwo.com/_pages/support/issues.md

 permalink: /support/issues
 image: /img/logo.png
 description: >
-  If you have __any__ problems with launching or playing the game, do these in the following order:
+  If you have any problems with launching or playing the game, do these in the following order:

-  1. Open your %APPDATA%/PokeOne folder, right click on Launcher.exe, and select Run as administrator
-  2. Disable your AntiVirus program
-  3. Whitelist the game in your Firewall
+  First, be sure you're using a compatible system.
+You can find the game requirements on our Game Requirements page.

+  If your computer is compatible, then ensure you're allowing the game to run correctly by:

+  1. Allow/Whitelist both the P1.exe and Launcher.exe (Found in
+     %APPDATA%/PokeOne) in your Firewall, Anti-Virus, and Windows Defender:
-  4. Update your video card drivers from the manufacturers website (NOT the app)
+  2. Update your video card drivers from the manufacturers website (NOT the app)

-  If all of this fails, you should redownload the installer and re-install the game, and recreate the steps as needed.

-  If nothing else works, check for more help in the Official PokéOne Discord, in the #helpdesk-client and #support-client channels.
+  3. Restart your Computer

+  After doing these steps, open your %APPDATA%/PokeOne folder, right click on Launcher.exe, and select Run as administrator

+  If you still have trouble with the launcher, it's recommended to reinstall the game.
+Additional support channels for game-specific issues are `#helpdesk-client` and `#support-client`.
 ---

 # Launcher & Game Issues